 For those who like double varieties, Belle of Woking is a good light blue, and Duchess of Edinburgh a fine white.
-Personally the very double varieties seem to lack the distinctive charm of the clearcut singles, but among the doubles these two are certainly good.
+The double varieties seem to lack the distinctive charm of the clearcut singles, but among the doubles, these two are certainly good.

 Among the lighter lavenders and blues are Ramona, Lawsoniana, Mme.
 BaronVeillard, and that dainty pale blue, Mrs. Cholmondeley.
 Then there is the very unusual Kermesina, with only four petals, deeply veined, somewhat curled, and a bright rosy red in color.

 In the small-flowered group are some lovely and unique specimens.
 Those with partially closed, pendulous flowers are C. crispa, C. texensis, and C. tangutica obtusiuscula.
 The first, C. crispa, is a very handsome species, the outside of the petals being lavenderpurple, edged in white, with the inner side a rich burgundy.
 The yellow anthers in the center set off this unusual flower to perfection.
 C. texensis is equally striking, with its fire-red buds, unfolding at the tips to disclose a lighter flame interior.
 C. tangutica has four pendulous but separate petals of butter yellow, with green stamens.
 It is a curious thing, quite unlike its brothers and sisters, and the fruit in the fall is as showy as the blossoms.